iann0036/tf-cfn-provider/docs/providers/openstack/NetworkingTrunkV2.md

 `Name` - (Optional) A unique name for the port.
 Changing this updates the `Name` of an existing port.

-`PortId` - (Required) The ID of the port to be made a subport of the trunk.
+`Description` - (Optional) Human-readable description of the port.
+Changing this updates the name of the existing port.

 `AdminStateUp` - (Optional) Administrative up/down status for the trunk (must be "true" or "false" if provided).
 Changing this updates the `AdminStateUp` of an existing trunk.

 `TenantId` - (Optional) The owner of the Trunk.
 Required if admin wants to create a trunk on behalf of another tenant.
 Changing this creates a new trunk.

 `SubPort` - (Optional) The set of ports that will be made subports of the trunk.
 The structure of each subport is described below.

+`Tags` - (Optional) A set of string tags for the port.

+### SubPort Properties

+`PortId` - (Required) The ID of the port to be made a subport of the trunk.

 `SegmentationType` - (Required) The segmenation tecnology to use, e.g., "vlan".